Martin Kollár

-Martin Kollár (born 23 November 1971 in Žilina) is a Slovak photographer and cinematographer.
+Martin Kollár (born 23 November 1971) is a Slovak photographer and cinematographer.
+He was awarded the Leica Oskar Barnack Award in 2014.
+Kollár has had solo exhibitions at the Maison européenne de la photographie, Paris; Le Château d'eau, Toulouse; Reiss Engelhorn Museum, Mannheim; Slovak National Gallery, Bratislava; Benaki Museum, Athens; and Musée de l'Élysée, Lausanne.

+Early life and education

+Kollár was born in Žilina.
+He studied cinematography in the Film and Television faculty of the Academy of Performing Arts in Bratislava.

 Career

-Kollár studied cinematography in the Film and Television faculty of the Academy of Performing Arts in Bratislava.
 In 2003 he joined Agence VU, (which he appears to have left in late 2013).
 He worked on documentary and fiction films, including Autoportrait (director), Ball (producer) and as a cameraman for Velvet Terrorists, Cooking History, Across the Border: Five Views from Neighbours, 66 Seasons, Ladomirova Morytates and Legends, and the animated film In the Box.

 His numerous photographs of everyday life in Slovakia are published in newspapers and magazines worldwide, such as Le Monde 2, Libération, GEO and Courrier International.

 Slovakia 001, a survey of Slovakia in colour photographs, was prompted by a contest held by the Slovak Institute for Public Affairs.
 Kollár avoided looking for the exceptional and instead concentrated on oddities seen in everyday life.
 The photographs were exhibited and also published as a book.

 Television Anchors is a series showing television news reporters in incongruous situations.
 It was prompted by the sudden cancellation of an assignment to photograph New Orleans after Hurricane Katrina: although Canal Street had escaped most of the damage, it was the standard television backdrop thanks to its ease of access.
 Allowing more into the frame around the reporter than normally permitted by a television news broadcast presents a very different picture.

 In the series Nothing Special, begun around 2000, Kollár explored the environment of countries that had been in the Warsaw bloc.
 He traveled nearly 13,500 km, "looking for moments that portrayed the chaotic and often humorous moments"; examining "clashing cultures, tradition versus modernity, and sometimes situations that are simply perplexing".
 The photographs were all unstaged.